kujotx/docker-angular-nestjs-sample/db/README.md

 ## Next Steps

 ## Important

 - Migration names must begin with a 14 digit timestamp and hyphenated name.
 There is a regular expression that fails when this is not properly created.
 Use the `db-migrate create` command to ensure proper migration creation of the JavaScript and SQL files.
+- Migration names must begin with a 14 digit timestamp and hyphenated name.
+There is a regular expression that fails when this is not properly created.
+Use the `db-migrate create` command to ensure proper migration creation of the JavaScript and SQL files.